Recoskie/JDasm/docs/Basics.md

 <br />

 In reality, your source code can have singed numbers, but by disassembling its machine operations.
-You could recreate the code as all unsigned numbers without error.
+You, then could recreate the code as all unsigned numbers without error.

 <br />